 If a career services office will be submitting the letters on your behalf, you will have to contact that office to ascertain whether they have a system in place which permits electronic submission of individual letters to our online application.

 Note: In order to make use of electronic submission, the letters must be submitted as individual documents directly to our application system, using the unique link created by the application system for each recommender you list.
 We do not accept letters emailed from letter services to a Columbia GSAS email address.

 May I submit more than the required three letters of recommendation?

-Yes, we accept up to five letters.
+Yes, we accept up to four letters.